FrontendMasters/bootcamp/lessons/layout.md

 <p class="example-shorthand1">Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
 Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat</p>
 ```

-The rule below will apply 1em of padding to the top and bottom, and 2em of padding to the left and right of the box.
+This declaration will apply 1em of padding to the top and bottom, and 5em of padding to the left and right of the box.

 ```html
 <style>